ionic-team/stencil-site/src/docs/framework-integration/react.md

 npm i
 ```

-> NOTE: If you want to name your React component library something different, add the new name at the end of the clone command like so
+> **NOTE**: If you want to name your React component library something different, add the new name at the end of the clone command like so

 ```bash
 git clone https://github.com/ionic-team/stencil-ds-react-template {the name of your React component library}